Installing Window in Concrete Block Wall: Professional Guide

 Instant, Editable Estimates

-Every block, rebar stick, and tube of sealant is quantified in real time.
-Adjust labor productivity rates, profit margin, or regional material indexes with a single slider—your client’s proposal updates immediately.
+Quantify every block, rebar stick, and tube of sealant in real time.
+Adjust labor productivity rates, profit margin, or regional material indexes with ease.

 AI-Driven Blueprint Takeoffs

-Upload architectural PDFs and CountBricks detects wall types, openings, and reinforcement schedules.
-The software flags potential clashes so you can value-engineer solutions before submitting bids.
+Upload architectural PDFs to detect wall types, openings, and reinforcement schedules.
+Flag potential clashes to value-engineer solutions before submitting bids.

 Automated Invoices and Change Orders

-Once the window is installed, generate progress invoices straight from the original estimate.
-If the homeowner upsizes to a larger unit, CountBricks’ change-order wizard recalculates material, labor, and schedule impact in seconds.
+Generate progress invoices straight from the original estimate.
+Recalculate material, labor, and schedule impact in seconds for any changes.

 Frequently Asked Questions